 The hospitality industry generates a wide range of materials and can have significant quantities of cardboard, paper, food and beverage containers as well as food waste.
 All of these materials have well established recycling markets and establishing programs can help reduce operational costs and provide a marketing edge.
 In addition, these facilities may have other specialized waste needs, such as mattresses.

-Large members of the hospitality sector are subject to the Massachusetts commercial food waste ban that went into effect October 1, 2014.
-Effective November 1, 2022, the MassDEP is lowering the threshold for the commercial organics ban so that it applies to hotels generating one-half ton or more food waste per week.
+Large members of the hospitality sector are subject to the lowered threshold of the Massachusetts commercial food waste ban that went into effect on November 1, 2022.
+The current commercial organics ban applies to businesses and institutions generating one-half ton or more food waste per week.
 RecyclingWorks provides free technical assistance to help hospitality businesses implement recycling and food waste diversion programs.
-Contact us to learn more: 888-254-5525 or firstname.lastname@example.org.
+Contact us to learn more: 888-254-5525 or email@example.com.

 Recycling Cardboard, Paper, and Containers